-- Perform a social characterization analysis that describes community dynamics, decisionmaking processes, and more, as outlined below. - Identify stakeholders, especially those that are most impacted by project development, including organizations representing underrepresented or disadvantaged communities and members of those communities. - Identify goals for stakeholder engagement.
-This is informed by the social characterization analysis and is the first step in creating the Engagement Methods and Timeline subsection. - Choose methods of stakeholder engagement suited for those goals and prepare a timeline for implementing the methods that tracks with project activities.
-This activity should include an analysis of opportunities for two-way engagement and Workforce and Community Agreements, which will be described in the relevant element of the Engagement section. - Specify roles for who will be responsible for conducting engagement activities and continuing relationship-building with community organizations. - Identify feedback and evaluation strategies that will measure whether engagements are successful, in the eyes of the LDES Demonstration team as well as the community members and stakeholders the team is working with. - Specify the resources needed to carry out the engagement plans.
+- Identify goals for engagement informed by a community history and dynamics assessment. - Choose methods of engagement suited for those goals and prepare a timeline for implementation aligned with project activities.
+Analyze opportunities for two-way engagement and Workforce and Community Agreements (described below). - Specify roles for who will be responsible for conducting engagement activities and continuing relationship-building with community organizations. - Identify feedback and evaluation strategies to measure the success of engagement in the eyes of the project team, community members, and stakeholders. - Specify the resources needed to carry out the engagement plans.